 The National Kinship Care Strategy also included a commitment by the Department for Education to commission new research to explore applications and therapies provided as part of the Fund to see how it is used (or not) by kinship families, with a view to informing further development.
 The status of this is unknown.

-The renaming of the now Adoption and Special Guardianship Support Fund was a step in the right direction, but this oddly continued to omit families where a previously looked after child is being cared for under a child arrangements order, despite this group having also been eligible since April 2022.
+The renaming of the now Adoption and Special Guardianship Support Fund in 2023 was a step in the right direction, but this oddly continued to omit families where a previously looked after child is being cared for under a child arrangements order, despite this group having also been eligible since April 2022.

 Renaming of the Fund in isolation also represents a misdiagnosis of why eligible kinship families are not applying to or accessing therapeutic support through the Fund.
 We have found that only 1 in 7 eligible kinship carers have accessed support via the ASGSF, with many highlighting that social workers themselves aren’t confident in nor have the time to submit an application, and that even when an assessment is carried out and some support offered, agreed providers often don’t have the knowledge and understanding of kinship care to deliver support tailored to the unique needs and circumstances of kinship families.
 As such, we welcome further research into applications and use of the Fund by kinship families.